Nevada Asset Protection Trust

 Attorney Blake Harris is passionate about helping you protect your assets from lawsuits.
 Before founding Blake Harris Law, Blake worked for one of the largest wealth management firms in the United States, where he helped high/ultra-high-net-worth clients protect their personal assets.
 Since then, Blake has gained extensive experience in all areas of asset protection and has assisted clients worldwide with asset protection planning.

-Over the years, Blake has built and continues to nurture a vast network of legal and finance professionals in countries such as Belize, the Cayman Islands, the Cook Islands, Lichtenstein, New Zealand, Panama, St. Kitts and Nevis, and Switzerland.
+Over the years, Blake has built and continues to nurture a vast network of legal and finance professionals in countries such as Belize, the Cayman Islands, the Cook Islands, Liechtenstein, New Zealand, Panama, St. Kitts and Nevis, and Switzerland.
 Blake’s knowledge, experience, and connections enable him to handle even the most complex and sensitive asset protection issues that other attorneys find challenging or are unwilling to represent.
 Whether you are looking to set up an offshore trust, establish a foreign limited liability company, or protect your digital assets, Blake will work hard to protect your wealth.

 Nevada law allows some of the most convenient options for setting up asset protection trusts in the United States.
 The Nevada legislature was one of the first to permit domestic asset protection trusts (DAPTs), also known as self-settled spendthrift trusts (SSST).